Notion to Google Sheets: 5 Tools Compared (2026)

 Where it's strongest.
 Lightweight setups where real-time isn't needed and a once-a-day pull is enough.
 Straightforward UI.

 Where it's weaker.
 No real-time updates; you wait for the next scheduled refresh.
-No write-back to Notion.
+No 2-way sync, no write-back to Notion.
 Smaller user base and less development velocity than the alternatives.

 Who picks it.
-Users who need a simple occasional refresh and don't care about dashboards or two-way flows.
+Users who need a simple occasional refresh and don't care about 2-way or real-time.

 Whalesync

 What it is.
-A standalone web app that performs continuous two-way sync between databases, including Notion ↔ Google Sheets, Notion ↔ Airtable, Webflow, PostgreSQL, and others.
+A standalone web app that performs continuous 2-way sync between databases, including Notion and Google Sheets, Notion and Airtable, Webflow, PostgreSQL, and others.

 Direction.
-True two-way.
+2-way sync at the database level.
 Edits on either side propagate to the other.

 Pricing.
 Starts at $49/month and scales up quickly with rows and tools synced.